|

 Pony Draft and the Grenadiers showed him some mercy.
 Now they

-are hoping he goes to the Jets and beats out an aging Geno
+are hoping he goes to the LA Rams and develops behind Matthew

 |